-- We apply the age criteria for each member or dependant on the membership, where as we apply the pre-existing condition criteria to the whole family. - None of the applicants or dependents listed on the application form or addition of dependent form may have any pre-existing conditions.
-This means that we may only give a concession to an applicant younger than 46 years, with a dependent older than 46 years where both the applicant and dependent do not have any pre-existing conditions. - We may apply this concession to any person under the age of 46 with no pre-existing conditions, where the late-joiner penalty is 5% or 25%.
-This will happen even if there is another applicant on the policy who is 46 years of age or older.
+- We apply the age criteria for each member or dependant on the membership.
+The pre-existing condition criteria applies to the whole family. - None of the applicants or dependants listed on the application form or addition of dependant form may have any pre-existing conditions.
+This means that we may only give a concession to an applicant younger than 46 years who has a dependant older than 46 years where both the applicant and dependant do not have any pre-existing conditions. - We may apply this concession to any person under the age of 46 with no pre-existing conditions, where the late-joiner penalty is 5% or 25%.
+This will happen even if there is another applicant on the policy who is 46 years or older.